subugoe/hoad/docs/about.md

 ## Technical notes

 This [Shiny web application](https://shiny.rstudio.com/) is built using [flexdashboard](http://rmarkdown.rstudio.com/flexdashboard/) package.
 The app is powered by the excellent graphic packages [plotly](https://github.com/ropensci/plotly), [ggplot2](http://ggplot2.tidyverse.org/) and [ggalt](https://github.com/hrbrmstr/ggalt), as well as  [readr](http://readr.tidyverse.org/) for data import.
 Data analysis makes use of [dplyr](http://dplyr.tidyverse.org/).

+The source code repository of this dashboard hosted on [GitHub](https://github.com/njahn82/hybrid_oa_dashboard).

 ## How to contribute?